April 5, 2017

 Property of a business partnership. § 33-41-720

-In South Carolina, you can use unused exemption amounts to exempt up to $5,350 of any type of property. § 15-41-30(A)(7)
+In South Carolina, you can use unused exemption amounts to exempt up to $5,900 of any type of property. § 15-41-30(A)(7)

 This list includes some of the more commonly used South Carolina bankruptcy exemptions.
-There may be others.
+There might be others.
 In addition, South Carolina periodically updates its exemption amounts and sometimes adds new exemptions.
 To find the most current laws, visit the Code of Laws of South Carolina portion of the South Carolina legislature’s website.
 Be forewarned, however, that the exemptions are found in various parts of the code.
 To save time and ensure you’ve got the correct information, consider consulting with a South Carolina bankruptcy attorney.